sdfgeoff/wasm_minigames/src_book/content/in_the_air/framebuffers.md

 The next question is: how do we test it?
 Well, why not set up the whole pipe?

-Let's render a cube into the gbuffer, do something simple inside the lighting pass, and splat that onto the screen at the end.
+Let's render something into the gbuffer, do something simple inside the lighting pass, and splat that onto the screen at the end.
+We don't have a camera yet, so we'll just splat a texture into the gbuffer.

+So we need to:

+ 1. Bind the g-buffer
+ 2. Render some geometry
+ 3. Bind the dispay buffer
+ 4. Render a shader that samples the Gbuffer
+ 5. Bind the screen (A buffer of `None`)
+ 6. Render to the screen

 <canvas id="in_the_air/framebuffers"></canvas>